-The balances due to the Company's directors and officer included in accounts payables and accrued liabilities were \$118,312 as at December 31, 2019 (2018 - \$340,783), which were paid subsequent to December 31, 2019.
+The balances due to the Company's directors and officer included in accounts payables and accrued liabilities were \$160,208 as at December 31, 2020 (December 31, 2019 - \$118,312).
 These amounts are unsecured, non-interest bearing and payable on demand.

-12. COMMITMENT
+11. COMMITMENT

 The Company is a party to certain management contracts.
-These contracts contain clauses requiring that approximately \$576,000 be paid to certain management personnel upon a change of control of the Company.
+These contracts contain clauses requiring that approximately \$792,000 be paid to certain management personnel upon a change of control of the Company.
 As the likelihood of these events taking place is not determinable, the contingent payments have not been reflected in these consolidated financial statements.